-• • × s financial product have a sus Yes No × su in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective sus vill make a minimum of tainable investments with a al objective: 10% It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? × Yes No It will make a minimum of It promotes Environmental/Social (E/S) characteristics and while it does not have as sustainable investments with its objective a sustainable investment, it will an environmental objective: have a minimum proportion of % of 10% sustainable investments in economic activities that with an environmental objective in economic qualify as environmentally activities that qualify as environmentally sustainable under the EU sustainable under the EU Taxonomy Taxonomy with an environmental objective in in economic activities that do economic activities that do not qualify as not qualify as environmentally environmentally sustainable under the EU sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments sustainable investments with a social objective: 10% investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.